timholy/AdvancedScientificComputing/homeworks/tdd.md

 - move on to the next part of the problem.

 Each of these might be just a few lines.
 We're deliberately breaking things up into small pieces.
 I will check the sequence of commits as well as the final outcome, and if you don't follow this workflow you will lose points.
+However, if you add or modify tests afterwards, that's fine!
+This is commonplace when generalizing code and tests, and I will not penalize you for such realistic workflows.
+(As an example: while I was crafting the "algorithmic" graph problem below, I ended up with 13 commits.
+Minimally, it could be solved with 8.
+I used more because I kept generalizing both my code and my tests.
+(I was also redesigning the problem a bit, and that won't apply to you, but in "real life" that's also common because you are responsible for deciding how things *should* work and you may find yourself revising your initial decisions.)

 *This requirement applies only to this homework; in the remainder of the course, choose whatever workflow you prefer.*